kennytordeur/blog.kennytordeur.be/_posts/2015-10-15-Taghelpers-and-DI.markdown

 alias: ["/post/2015-10-15-Taghelpers-and-DI.markdown"]
 ---

 I was wondering if you could use Dependency Injection for taghelpers.
-I'll modify the example used in this [Creating a custom taghelper]({{site.baseurl}}/post/2015/10/14/creating-a-custom-taghelper).
+I'll modify the example used in this my previous post [Creating a custom taghelper]({{site.baseurl}}/post/2015/10/14/creating-a-custom-taghelper).

 ## Creating a service to inject
 ```csharp